scarv/lwise/doc/photon/design.md

 ## Notation

-- use `GF2N_MUL` to denote multiplication in the Proton finite field.
+- use `GF2N_MUL` to denote multiplication in the Proton finite field

-- define various look-up tables, namely
+- define the look-up tables

   ```
   SBOX = {